The Real Timocharis/Shallowsky.com

 The board is about seven inches square, or roughly 18 cm to a side.

-For a size reference, the two slots running nearly the full height
+For a size reference, the slot running along the right side

 Of course, it's running Debian.